 As executive director of the Idaho Freedom to Work Committee in the 1980s, Gary led the successful effort to pass a Right to Work law in Idaho -- first winning legislative support and overriding a Democratic governor's veto, then successfully defending the new law on the ballot despite being outspent three-to-one.
 For his leadership of that effort, Gary was named co-recipient — with epic Hollywood actor Charlton Heston of St. Helen, Michigan — of the Center for the Study of Market Alternatives’ 1987 “Freedom Fighter of the Year” award.
 Gary persuaded Heston, a former president of the Screen Actors Guild, AFL-CIO, to appear in television advertisements and campaign events urging voter support for Right to Work.

 As executive vice president of a statewide agricultural trade association for cattle producers and feeders in the late 1980s, Gary was a prominent spokesman for the economic interests of farmers and ranchers, generating record-high membership and dues revenue for the association in the process.
 Gary is now an associate member of the Midland County Farm Bureau.

 Gary served as region chairman and state executive committee member of the Idaho Republican Party in the 1990s, as Young Republican national committeeman, an alternate or delegate to half a dozen state GOP conventions, and a George H. W. Bush alternate to the 1988 Republican National Convention.
-He has been a Republican precinct delegate in Larkin Township since 1998, a delegate or alternate to multiple Michigan Republican Party state conventions, and was a Mike Huckabee alternate to the 2008 Republican National Convention and a Ted Cruz delegate to the 2016 Republican National Convention.
-As an elected official, he is a member of the executive committee of the Midland County Republican Party.
+He was a Republican precinct delegate in Larkin Township from 1998 to 2017, a delegate or alternate to multiple Michigan Republican Party state conventions, and was a Mike Huckabee alternate to the 2008 Republican National Convention and a Ted Cruz delegate to the 2016 Republican National Convention.
+As an elected official, he is a member of the executive committee of the Bay County Republican Party.